wplib/wplib-box/README.md

 **The EASIEST way to get a local WordPress development environment**

-## NEW!
-Release Candidate:
+## Release Candidate - !NEW!

+We have a candiate for our next release available for testing!

+If you a familiar with WPLib Box [please help us test](#instructions-for-0160-rc).

 ## Links
  - [Quick Start](http://wplib.github.io/wplib-box/)
  - [Documentation](http://wplib.github.io/wplib-box/)
  - [Interactive Help](https://slackpass.io/wplib) on [Slack](https://slackhq.com)

-## Instructions to 0.16.0-rc
+## Instructions for 0.16.0-rc

-We have a candiate for our next release available for testing!
-If you a familiar with WPLib Box please try out our test.
 The following should work **for Mac users** _(Windows and Linux users probably need a different directory on the `cd` command):_

 ```cd ~/Sites
 git clone https://github.com/wplib/wplib-box.git 0.16.0-rc